How to Set Process Goals for Better Health

 Process Goals for Fitness

-I often recommend process goals to people I train to help break down bigger goals and to encourage a positive mindset and healthy habits.
+I often recommend process goals to people I train to help break down bigger goals into measurable short term milestones.
+Process goals encourage a positive mindset and healthy habits.
 For instance, if someone says they want to lose weight - a common fitness goal - I will recommend some process goals that help cultivate habits to achieve weight loss.
 Some process goals for losing weight may be to walk 10,000 steps a day, to strength train for 20 minutes three times a week, and to cook dinners at home using healthy recipes.

 What Are Process Goals?

 James Clear, bestselling author of “Atomic Habits,” calls it “focusing on your goal systems” instead of on your end goals.
-Even if you didn’t set big, measurable goals, Clear argues, you could still achieve big goals by fine-tuning and focusing on your goal systems, or the processes that lead to your desired outcome.
+Even if you didn’t set big, measurable goals, Clear argues, you can still achieve big goals by fine-tuning and focusing on your goal systems, or the processes that lead to your desired outcome.
+Process goals help you with time management and setting specific, achievable goals broken down into smaller steps.

 Examples of Fitness Process Goals